Our top pick for

 Before you begin the 401(k) to Roth IRA rollover, make sure you meet Roth IRA income limits.
 For 2021, you can’t contribute to a Roth IRA if your modified adjusted gross income (MAGI) is more than or equal to $139,000 — or $206,000 if married filing jointly.

 Also, make sure your 401(k) plan administrator allows 401(k)-to-Roth IRA conversions.
 Some companies only allow former employees to transfer money out of the plan, but a few companies allow existing employees to initiate a 401(k)-to-Roth IRA conversion.
-You can check if your employer offers a Roth 401(k) plan.
+Check if your employer offers a Roth 401(k) plan.

 These basically work the same way as Roth IRAs and offer the same tax benefits.
 But unlike Roth IRAs, there are no income limits to contribute to a Roth 401(k).
 If your company doesn’t offer a Roth 401(k) or allows 401(k) to Roth IRA conversions, you can transfer your 401(k) assets into a traditional IRA.
 Then, you can rollover your traditional IRA to a Roth IRA.